shakfu/py-js/README.md

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for maxmsp.
 It then evolved into an umbrella project for exploring different ways of using python3 in max.

-Along the way, a number of python3 externals have been developed for use in a live Max environment:
+Along the way, a number of python3 or python-related externals have been developed for use in a live Max environment:

 name       | sdk        | lang   | description
 :--------- | :--------- | :----: | :---------------------------------------------------